2027 수특 영어독해연습 3강 변형문제

 Exercise 12 정보 공유와 신뢰

-____ is power.
+Knowledge ____ power.

-Team leaders signal that they trust their team when ____ share privileged information with them.
+Team leaders signal that ____ trust their team when they share privileged information with them.

 In a ____ any time someone says, "This stays here," the atmosphere changes.